 ![]() |

-The FC Sud line to Neuquen starts theoretically at the city of Bahia Blanca, but in operating terms the route begins at Puerto Ingeniero White, the FCS port south of the city.
+The FC Sud line to Neuquén starts theoretically at the city of Bahia Blanca, but in operating terms the route begins at Puerto Ingeniero White, the FCS port south of the city.
 Here is a panoramic view of Pto.
 Ing.
 White, with six locos lined up for the camera.
 Most of them are the 2-6-2Ts which would have been used in the port for shunting.

 One of the small ferries that were used to cross the Rio Negro or to give access to islands such as that at Choele-Choel.
+In 1910, the rafts were still operating but the road vehicle had changed.
+Note the chauffeur with his peaked cap, goggles and leather leggings.
+(0A)

 Rumbo al Sud, a virtual magazine, run by Marcelo Arcas, which deals with the history of railways to the south of Buenos Aires, has an interesting multi-part article on the architecture of the railway stations of the FCS.
 Pictures of many of the stations along this line may be found in it.
-The site is located at <http://tandil.iespana.es/tandil/01015a.htm> Lines not constructed Resources 8-2-12 |
+The site is located at <http://tandil.iespana.es/tandil/01015a.htm> Lines not constructed Resources 27-1-18 |

 Main pages